Sean McVay: Early life and family

+High school football

-McVay graduated from Marist School in Brookhaven, Georgia, in 2004.
-He was a four-year starter at Marist as a quarterback and defensive back for the War Eagles high school football team and the first player in school history to amass 1,000 yards rushing and passing in consecutive seasons.
-McVay totaled 2,600 yards rushing and 40 rushing touchdowns during his career and also passed for 2,500 yards and 18 touchdowns, leading the War Eagles to a 26–3 record, including a 14–1 record and state championship his senior year, when he was also named the Georgia 4A Offensive Player of the Year over future NFL Hall of Fame wide receiver Calvin Johnson.
+McVay attended and graduated from Marist School in Brookhaven, Georgia in 2004.
+He was a four-year starter at Marist as a quarterback and safety for the War Eagles high school football team and the first player in school history to amass 1,000 yards rushing and passing in consecutive seasons.
+McVay totaled 2,600 yards rushing and 40 rushing touchdowns during his career and also passed for 2,500 yards and 18 touchdowns, leading the War Eagles to a 26–3 record, including a 14–1 record and state championship his senior year, when McVay was also named the Georgia 4A Offensive Player of the Year over future NFL Hall of Fame wide receiver Calvin Johnson.

 College career

 McVay attended Miami University in Oxford, Ohio, where he played college football as a wide receiver from 2005 to 2007, earning Miami's Scholar-Athlete Award in 2007.
 Playing in 26 games over three seasons, McVay recorded 39 receptions for 312 yards for the RedHawks in his college career.
 He graduated from Miami in 2008 with a B.S. in Health and Sports Studies.